TDG-Platform/docs/AOP Strip Processor_V2Post.md

     * type = "string",
     * name = "acomp_aod_grid_size"

+**The Dynamic Range Adjustment Mode (DRA) should be run using the default setting 'enable_dra+True', which will be adequate for most imagery.
+The adjustments described below should only be used in special cases as described at the end of this document.**

-* Dynamic range adjustment mode.
+* Dynamic Range Adjustment mode.
 Options are 'IntensityAdjust', 'BaseLayerMatch'.
     * Default is 'IntensityAdjust'
         * 'BaseLayerMatch' is currently only compatible with EPSG:4326.",
     * Required = false,